chiefpansancolt/package-builder.chiefpansancolt.dev/src/app/docs/how-to-contribute/page.md

 ---
 title: How to contribute
+nextjs:
+  metadata:
+    title: Simplecov Tailwindcss - How to contribute
     description: See whats ways you can contribute to the project.
 ---

 First and for most thank you for taking the time to look to contribute to